tedmiston/notes/books/The Personal MBA.md

 ---

 ## 1. Introduction: Why Read This Book?

+- A few things might be holding you back from starting a business:
+  - *business angst* ("How do I bizness?")
+  - *certification intimidation*
+  - *impostor syndrome*
+- Learning a few simple concepts conquers these fears

 ### You Don't Need to Know It All

+- Build a scaffolding on understanding the core principles, not methods
+- Author has distilled experience from solo to Fortune 50 multinationals into principles
+- You'll learn:
+	1. How businesses work
+	2. How to start / improve a business
+	3. How to accomplish personal goals w/ business skills

 ### No Experience Necessary

+- This book presents 226 simple concepts in a more practical form vs. MBA curriculum

 ### Questions, Not Answers

+- Not techniques, but figuring out how to ask *the right* questions

 ### Mental Models, Not Methods

 ### My "Personal" MBA

+- Participated in the Carl H. Lindner [Honors-PLUS program](http://lindnerhonorsplus.com) at UC: "essentially an MBA at the undergraduate level"
+- After college, management @ P&G
+- Put the time & energy of an MBA into self-improvement instead

 ### A Self-Directed Crash Course in Business
 ### The Wheat and the Chaff
 ### The Personal MBA Goes Global
 ### Munger's Mental Models
 ### Connecting the Dots

 ### For the Skeptics

+- Next sections cover pros/cons of b-school

 ### Should You Go to Business School?

+- Thought: "I want to become a successful business person.
+Where should I get my MBA?"

+	> Skip business school.
+Educate yourself.

+- Well that was underwhelming...

 ### Three Big Problems with Business Schools
 ### Delusions of Grandeur
 ### Your Money AND Your Life